Skip to Main Content

 Collaborative Institutional Training Initiative (CITI)

-CITI Program training allows you to conduct human subjects research.
-Most COM students have completed the training as part of Host Defense, BUT you need to make sure that:
+CITI Program training allows you to conduct human subjects research, and most COM students completed the Biomedical/Clinical training as part of the Host Defense course.

 • your FSU affiliation is currently valid, which will facilitate your transition later to your residency